slimndap/jeero/readme.txt

 * The Events Calendar no longer imports a dummy end time if the ticketing solution does not provide one.
 * Localised timestamps in log file.
 * Added detection of problems with WP-Cron.
+* Fixed number formatting of prices of imported events of the Modern Events Calendar plugin.
+No longer uses local number format, because the MEC input field for prices only accepts '.' as separator (1.29.1).

 = 1.28 =
 * Updated Twig to 3.10.3.